fleetdm/fleet/proposals/apple-mdm/Fleet-MDM-Setup.md

 # Setup

 The setup consists of configuring:
-- The APNS certificate used by the MDM protocol.
+- The APNS certificate used by the MDM protocol
-- The SCEP certificate for enrollment.
+- The SCEP certificate for enrollment

-We will define `fleetctl apple-mdm setup ...` commands to create/define all Apple/MDM credentials, that are then fed to the Fleet server.
+We will define `fleetctl apple-mdm setup ...` commands to create/define all Apple/MDM credentials that are fed to the Fleet server.

 ## APNS

-### Apple MDM APNS Setup
+### Apple MDM APNS setup

 Apple's MDM protocol uses the Apple Push Notification Service (APNS) to deliver "wake up" messages to managed devices.
-An "MDM server" needs access to a APNS certificate specifically issued for MDM management; such APNS certificate must be issued by an "MDM vendor".
+An "MDM server" needs access to an APNS certificate specifically issued for MDM management; such APNS certificate must be issued by an "MDM vendor."

-Here's a sequence diagram with the three actors: Apple Inc., an MDM Vendor, a Customer (MDM Server).
+Here's a sequence diagram with the three actors: Apple Inc., an MDM vendor, and a customer (MDM server).

 ```mermaid
 %%{init: { 'theme':'dark', 'sequence': {'mirrorActors':false} } }%%